How to Host a Book Signing Event

 When your big day comes, the best thing you can do is be confident.
 Remember, this is your party so let it reflect your personality.
 Here are some important tips you can use to make the day go smoothly:

 - Bring a friend along to be in charge of the book sales so you can focus on meeting people and signing books.

 - Provide an opt-in list where people can sign up to join your mailing list or find you on social networks.

 - Make it clear on your book sales table about what payment methods you accept.
-If you accept personal checks, make sure you have a sign who to make them out to.
-Don’t forget to bring change too.
+If you accept personal checks, make sure you post the information for who to make the check out to.
+Don't forget to bring change, too.

 - Give readers a bookmark, business card or postcard to remember you and your book.
 The Balboa Press promotional items make great giveaways.